syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/Select-And-Copy-Text.md

 ---
 layout: post
-title:  Select and copy the text
+title:  Select and copy the text | Syncfusion
 description: select and copy the text
 platform: Xamarin
 control: SfPdfViewer